 Read more

-• VIDEO: EFFECT OF MEDITATION ON BRAIN
+• VIDEO: EFFECT OF MEDITATION ON THE BRAIN

-Dr. Dan Siegel, professor and clinical psychiatrist at UCLA, School of Medicine, explains the effect meditation has on the brain in aYouTube video.
+Dr. Dan Siegel, professor and clinical psychiatrist at UCLA School of Medicine, explains the effect of meditation on the brain in a YouTube video.

 Watch video

-• RESEARCH METHOD ELINE FAST
+• RESEARCH ON THE ELINE SNEL METHOD

-In 2012, the first study of Method Eline Snel, and the effect on children with ASD, conducted.
-The results were positive and invited further application of this mindfulness method in this group of children.The article was written by Drs.
+In 2012, the first study on the Eline Snel Method and its effect on children with ASD was conducted.
+The results were positive and encouraged further application of this mindfulness method in this group of children.
+The article is by Drs.
 H.R.
-Nanninga and Dr. B.B.
-Sizoo, and is about the effect of mindfulness in the Method Eline Snel on children with autistic disorder.
-Published in theWetenschappelijkTijdschrift Autisme(September 2012).
+Nanninga and Mr. Dr. B.B.
+Sizoo, and discusses the effect of mindfulness in the Eline Snel Method on children with an autistic disorder.
+Published in the Wetenschappelijk Tijdschrift Autisme (Scientific Journal Autism) (September 2012).

 Read more

-• RESEARCHHERMAN LO ET.AL.
+• RESEARCH BY HERMAN LO ET.AL.
 IN HONG KONG

 Read more

-• MINDFULNESS AND ADOLESCENTS WITH ASTHMA
+• MINDFULNESS AND YOUNG PEOPLE WITH ASTHMA

 Read more

-• RESEARCH HERMAN LO, HONG KONG
+• RESEARCH BY HERMAN LO, HONG KONG

 The effect of a family-based mindfulness intervention on children with attention deficit and hyperactivity symptoms and their parents:design and rationale for a randomized, controlled clinical trial (Study protocol).If you want to share it in website or somewhere, please acknowledge the funder, Health Care and Promotion Fund, Food and Health Bureau, Hong Kong Government, if possible.
-You can read the booklet of mindfulness & ADHDhereonthe website.
+You can read the booklet of mindfulness & ADHDhereon the website.

 Read more